nileshs31/Multiplayer_VR_Physics_Sim/README.md

 ## Multiplayer Interaction with PlayerCanvas

--Network Clients Tracking: The PlayerCanvas tracks the number of connected players and updates the UI accordingly.
+- Network Clients Tracking: The PlayerCanvas tracks the number of connected players and updates the UI accordingly.
--Each player's position and movements are synced across all clients in real-time.
+- Each player's position and movements are synced across all clients in real-time.
--Chat System: Players can open the chat panel by clicking the Chat button.
+- Chat System: Players can open the chat panel by clicking the Chat button.
---The chat system allows sending and receiving messages among networked clients.
+The chat system allows sending and receiving messages among networked clients.
---An on-screen keyboard is implemented to enable text input for VR users.
+An on-screen keyboard is implemented to enable text input for VR users.
--Syncing Position and Velocity: Every player's position and velocity updates are sent and received via Netcode RPCs.
+- Syncing Position and Velocity: Every player's position and velocity updates are sent and received via Netcode RPCs.
--When a new player joins, they receive the latest state of all objects in the environment.
+- When a new player joins, they receive the latest state of all objects in the environment.

 ## Assumptions